top of page

 Scholarships

-Fort Shafter Hui 2025 Scholarship Information
+Hui South on Fort Shafter 2026 Scholarship Information

 Current High School Seniors or College Students (Graduate or Undergraduate) who have never taken a break from school and are enrolled or have applied for enrollment in a qualifying college, university, or vocational school.